Updated June 2017

-Electrical converters in RVs such as camper trailers, caravans and motor homes, supply 12 volts dc from 110/220 volts ac (USA) and 230 volts ac in Australia/NZ and most of Europe.
-These converters are intended for RV rental users, private owners for casual use, and for those spending most nights on 230 volts (or 110 volts) in caravan parks.
-Their purpose, to quote one maker, is to ‘provide a [110/230 volt run] dc power system, with optional battery backup’.
-Another maker describes it as ’emergency power’.
+Electrical converters in RVs supply 12 volts dc from 230 volts ac in Australia/NZ, and most of Europe.
+These converters are intended for RV rental users, private owners for casual use, and those spending most nights in caravan parks.
+Their purpose, says one maker, is to ‘provide a dc power system, with optional battery backup’.
+Another maker describes that backup as ’emergency power’.

-The ‘battery backup’ supplied usually has limited capacity.
-It is intended for limited and occasional use.
-Whilst 110/230 volts is available, lights and appliances are powered (at about 13.65 volts dc) directly from the converter.
-Energy is only drawn from the battery if/when a 110/230 volts ac supply is not there.
+The ‘battery backup’ has limited capacity.
+It is likewise intended for limited or occasional use.
+Where 230 volts is available, lights and appliances are powered directly from the converter.
+The battery is used only when 230 volts ac is not there.

 Typical up-market converter.
 Pic: setek.com

-Electrical converters in Rvs such as camper trailers, caravans and motor homes work well and reliably for their intended usage.
-That usage does not extend to providing power for free camping for more than one night.
-Nor do their vendors suggest they do.
+Electrical converters in RVs work well and reliably for their intended usage.
+That usage does not extend to free camping for more than one night.
+Nor do vendors suggest otherwise.

-Most cope with one overnight stay if the vehicle has LED lights and (only) with the appliances originally installed.
-The vehicle must then be driven for some hours the following day, and/or recharged every second night.
-This is best done from a 230 volt supply via separate high output battery charger.
+If the RV has LEDs, and uses only appliances originally installed, it should cope with one overnight stay.
+But rarely two.
+The vehicle must be driven for some hours the following day.
+And/or recharged every second night.
+This is best done from a 230 volt supply via a high output mains battery charger.

-Free camping usage however requires a system that runs normally from the RV’s alternator, solar or a generator charged battery.
-It preferably uses mains (grid) 110/230 volt only as ‘emergency power’ to recharge batteries fast.
+Free camping usage however requires a system run from the RV’s alternator, solar or a generator-charged battery.
+It uses 230 volts only to recharge batteries fast.